 - The ultimate South America bucket list

-It was previously an ancient Inca fortress under the emperor Pachacuti.
-The Spanish conquistadors didn’t know about the kingdom and it was virtually forgotten for centuries until it was rediscovered by Hiram Bingham in 1911.
+Previously an ancient Inca fortress under the emperor Pachacuti, Machu Picchu is one of the most well preserved Inca ruins still existing in the modern day.
+Unknown by Spanish conquistadors, the kingdom was virtually forgotten for centuries until it was rediscovered by Hiram Bingham in 1911.

 Places Not to Miss When Visiting Machu Picchu

 The Temple of the Sun

 If there is one thing you have to do while at Machu Picchu, you should visit the Temple of the Sun.
 This is an ancient building dedicated to the Incas most eminent deity, the sun god Inti.

 The Temple is a prime example of Inca stonemasonry and one of the most impressive buildings in the site.
 When sunlight shines through the central window during the winter solstice, it falls straight onto a large ceremonial stone in the centre of the round building

 Looking for more South America travel inspiration?
 Check out these awesome two-week South America itineraries to help you plan your trip.